widgetbook/widgetbook/packages/widgetbook/README.md

 )
 ```

-Right now there is a predefinied list of devices but let us know which you need in our [Discord](https://discord.gg/zT4AMStAJA).
+Right now, there is a predefined list of devices.
+If you need more devices, you can either add them on your own or let us know which ones you need in our [Discord](https://discord.gg/zT4AMStAJA).

 ### Define your own device